 The BL universe has started to evolve.
-Like the frenzy craziness common in a popular niche, the Thai BL scene has become both popular and toxic.
+Like the frenzied craziness common with the rise of a popular niche, the Thai BL scene has become both popular and unfortunately, toxic.
 One personality who is the subject of admiration and denial is acclaimed filmmaker Aam Anusorn.

 The Roze Filmdagen (meaning “Pink Film Days”) is the longest-running and largest film festival for LGBTQ films in the Netherlands.
 We started preparing our 23rd edition, which can be enjoyed from March 12 – 22, 2020.

-So what do you do with such a personality?
+So what do you do with such a personality when given the opportunity?
 You ask him hard questions.
 Why is that?
-To get exactly what we want and need these days – non-sugar-coated answers to lingering queries about acting, the BL industry in Thailand and much more!
+To get exactly what we want and need these days – answers that are not sugar-coated to ongoing questions concerning acting, the BL industry in Thailand and much more!